 Basically, if you want your bike GPS device to have all the latest features (once the ones mentioned above are added in) plus the most sophisticated navigation features in the range plus the largest screen, or you want an Edge with 4 digits rather than 3, then the Edge 1000 is for you.

 And if it is for you, you can find out more, and purchase it, by clicking here.

 Edge Explore 820 and 1000

 So far in the list, I’ve gone through the Edges in order of additional features – with the Edge 520 you get all the features on the 25 plus these further whizzbangs and goombahs.
 This also maps to a higher price at each level.

-The Edge Explore 1000 sort of turns that on its head.
+The Edge Explore 1000 and Explore 820 sort of turn that on its head.
 They’re like their respective base models (the Edge 1000 and Edge 820), but with a few features taken out (mainly the ones to do with performance and training) and marketing that positions it at the touring cyclist.

-Specifically, it doesn’t allow you as many custom pages of data fields (speed, power, cadence, etc), the structured workouts go, Strava Segments are ditched, plus some of the other software features aren’t there either.
+Specifically, the Explore models don’t allow you as many custom pages of data fields (speed, power, cadence, etc), the structured workouts go, Strava Segments are ditched, plus some of the other software features aren’t there either.
 They support fewer ANT+ sensors on the bike.
 Weirdly, the Explore 820 loses wifi connectivity (versus the standard 820) whilst the Explore 1000 retains wifi (like its 1000 sibling).

 If the navigation features are a key part of your buying decision, and you can’t see yourself using some of the Edge’s training/performance-oriented whoopsies, then the Edge Explore might be for you.
 If it is, you can buy it here.